The Google Sheets Templates Every Content Marketer Needs

 If you can write similarly themed articles for different subjects, you can mix and match those themes and subjects to create article ideas.

 For instance, at Cup & Leaf, we wrote a lot of “how to brew” and “health benefits of” articles for the various types of tea.
+We used our keyword generator spreadsheet to give us those headline or keyword combinations:

 Use this spreadsheet to input your ideas, and watch the concatenate magic, where a Google Sheets formula links together two cells to reveal new topic ideas.